federico-razzoli/Mariadb_connector_fortran/README.md

 Fortran wrapper library for Mariadb-connector/C

-It can use to connect to Mairadb, MySQL, Oracle
+It can use to connect to Mariadb, MySQL, Oracle

 Download newest dll file here for windows OS: